mittalvansh/mittalvansh/README.md

   </div>

   <p align="left">
     <b>Note:</b> Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.
-Additionally, many of the smaller projects I created while learning a new tech stack are not posted.
+Additionally, many smaller projects I created while learning a new tech stack are not posted.
   </p>
   <br/>
 </div>